PlayEveryWare/eos_plugin_for_unity/readme.md

 ## Running the samples

 > :heavy_exclamation_mark: The plugin must be <a href="#configuring-the-plugin">configured</a> for samples to be functional.
+> :heavy_exclamation_mark: Some Samples may not be accessible if the extra packs were not <a href="#importing-the-samples">imported</a>, or the scenes weren't added in the build settings.

 Sample walkthroughs can be found [here](docs/Walkthrough.md).